 International Relations Theory

-The Global South
+The Global South and Development

 The United Nations and Global Security

 The UN is a much misunderstood institution.
 To understand the UN, its successes, and its failures, you need to understand power.
 Conversely, if you’re interested in understanding power, studying the UN is a pretty good way to do it.

 Rethinking Political Economy enables students to explore plural perspectives drawn from the history of ideas in political economy from its early development in the sixteenth and seventeenth centuries to the contemporary rethinking of political economy.
 Particular focus is placed upon the confrontation both of historical power imbalances, notably the relocation of the previously marginalized perspectives of female political economists to the very centre and cutting edge of the discipline, and urgent issues of human development, notably inequalities in income and wealth, and mitigation of and adaptation to human-induced climate change

 Land Power provides a comprehensive education in the key conceptual and historical developments in land warfare in the modern period.
 This module will help you understand how politics, technology, doctrine, society and ethics impact the exercise of military power in the Land domain.
 You will explore these important issues by studying the defining conflicts and campaigns of the modern age.
 These include Napoleon, the two world wars of the 20th Century, Vietnam, Afghanistan, etc. Finally, you will study how robotics, AI and cyber technologies will change the character of land warfare.